pzhaojohnson/rna2drawer2-readme-preview/README.md

 A [web app](https://rna2drawer.app) for the interactive drawing of nucleic acid structures.
 Bases are automatically arranged to convey stems and loops and the layout of a drawing can be easily adjusted by dragging with the mouse.
-Drawings may be highly customized, including the fonts, colors and dimensions of elements and the outlines and numbering of bases.
+Drawings can be highly customized, including the fonts, colors and dimensions of elements and the outlines and numbering of bases.
 The entirety of the Leontis-Westhof notation